-Important views from public vantage points, either within the built-up area or into or out of the surrounding countryside, are identified on Map 7.
-Any proposed development should not have a detrimental visual impact on the key landscape and built development features of those views as identified in the Neighbourhood Plan Assessment of Important Views.
+Important views from public vantage points, either within the built-up area or into or out of the surrounding countryside, are identified on Map 6.
+The scale, nature, layout, and height of development proposals should respond positively to the key landscape and built development features of any affected Important Views as identified in the Landscape Appraisal.